customerio/customerio-ios/README.md

 | MessagingPushAPN | No | [Push](https://customer.io/docs/sdk/ios/push/) and [rich push](https://customer.io/docs/sdk/ios/rich-push/) notifications using Apple's Push Notification service (APNs). |
 | MessagingPushFCM | No | [Push](https://customer.io/docs/sdk/ios/push/) and [rich push](https://customer.io/docs/sdk/ios/rich-push/) notifications using Firebase Cloud Messaging (FCM). |

+## visionOS Support

+This SDK supports visionOS.
+We have a handy [sample app](Apps/VisionOS/README.md) that demonstrates how to use the Customer.io iOS/Swift SDK.
+You can find the sample app in the `Apps/VisionOS` directory.

+We've only tested our SDK with visionOS using Swift Package Manager.
+If you use CocoaPods, everything might work, but we can't guarantee it.

+### visionOS Limitations

+While our SDK supports visionOS, there are some limitations:
+* We don't support the `MessagingPushFCM` package for visionOS.
+You must send push notifications over APNS.
+* We don't support in-app messaging (the `MessagingInApp` package) for visionOS.

 # Getting started

 See our complete SDK documentation at [https://customer.io/docs/sdk/ios/](https://customer.io/docs/sdk/ios/)